-I, the undersigned, a registered voter of New Mexico, hereby nominate \\\\\\\, who resides at \\\\\\\ in the county of \\\\\\\, New Mexico, as an independent candidate for the office of \\\\\\\, to be voted for at the general election, or United States representative special election to be held on \\\\\\\, (month) (day) \\\\\\ (year) and I declare that I am a registered voter of the state, district, county or area to be represented by the office for which the person being nominated is a candidate.
-I also declare that I have not signed, and will not sign, any nominating petition for more persons than the number of candidates necessary to fill the office at the next ensuing general election or at a United States representative special election.
+I, the undersigned, a 1 registered voter of Nev v Mexico, hereby nomi nate

+who re sides at in the cou nty of , New Mexico, as an inde

+pendent candidate for the office of, to be vote ted for at the general elec

+tion, or United States repre esentative special elec tion to be held on , (month

+ne state, district, county or

+ed is a candidate.
+I also de

+for more persons than the

+eral election or at a United

+representative specia • , erre rrente erre erring gerr

+States representative specie ar ciccoioii.

+1. -

+(usual (name printed (address as (city or zip

+signature) as registered) registered[)] code)

+2. - -

-(usual (name printed (address as (city or zip signature) as registered) registered[)] code) Ζ. (usual (name printed (address as (city or zip signature) as registered) registered[)] code).".
+(usual (name printed (address as (city or zip

-D. The nominating petition for an independent candidate for the office of president of the United States shall be on paper approximately eight and one-half inches wide and eleven inches long with numbered lines for signatures spaced approximately three-eighths of an inch apart and shall be in the following form:
+signature) as registered) registered[)] code).".

+2181141411 07 an regineered 1081200104[/]

+e office of president of the

+nes wide and eleven inches

+long w ith numbered lines fo or signatures spaced a pproximately three-ei ghths of an inch apart and

+shall b e in the following for: m:

+"N OMINATING PETIT 'ION FOR INDEPENI DENT CANDIDACY I FOR THE OFFICE OF

+PRESIDENT OF THI E UNITED STATES

+I, the e undersigned, a regi stered voter of New M Iexico, by endorsemen nt hereon, petition that the

+name o of be pri nted on the general el ection ballot as an ind ependent candidate for the

+ection to be held on Novem

+- appears hereon and that

+-

-"NOMINATING PETITION FOR INDEPENDENT CANDIDACY FOR THE OFFICE OF PRESIDENT OF THE UNITED STATES have not signed, nor will I sign, any nominating petition for any other candidate seeking the office of president of the United States at the next ensuing general election.".
+have not signed, nor will I sign, any nominating petition for any other candidate seeking the office of president of the United States at the next ensuing general election.".